sallyt-nhs/open-source-system-dynamics/README.md

 ### Loading ASDM

 From this point on, the process is the same as above.
-The first time you run `source_python("asdm/asdm.py")` you may be prompted to install Python packages - this is because they don't yet exist in the new environment you just created.
-As before, running `py_install(c("NAME_1", "NAME_2", "NAME_3"))` will fix this.
+Run `py_install("asdm")` to install ASDM in the new environment.
+As before, running `py_install(c("NAME_1", "NAME_2", "NAME_3"))` will install any missing packages that ASDM depends on.

 ## Making it interactive

 Adding Python will add to the complexity of a project being developed primarily in R. Running individual lines of code to simulate and adjust parameters is useful for testing that the model is behaving as expected, but the real power of `ASDM` is being able to interact with a model in real time.

 In this repo is a script that runs a simple Shiny app, with sliders to adjust the number of places and the length of service.
-Run it in RStudio to start to see how you might build capability into an open source interface.
+Run it in RStudio to start to see how you might build interactive capability into an open source interface.

 ## Further Resources

 The trickiest part of this process is most likely to be getting Python and the environment set up to work with Reticulate.
 The [Reticulate documentation from Posit](https://rstudio.github.io/reticulate/index.html) is a useful resource, as is its guidance about [using reticulate in projects](https://solutions.posit.co/write-code/reticulate/).
-The method of setting up the virtual environment was adapted from their documentation about[publishing to Posit Connect](https://support.posit.co/hc/en-us/articles/360022909454-Best-Practices-for-Using-Python-with-RStudio-Connect).
+The method of setting up the virtual environment was adapted from their documentation about [publishing to Posit Connect](https://support.posit.co/hc/en-us/articles/360022909454-Best-Practices-for-Using-Python-with-RStudio-Connect).